dnpwwo/Domoticz-Kodi-Plugin/README.md

 Python version 3.4 or higher required & Domoticz version 3.7xxx or greater.

 To install:
-* Go in your Domoticz directory, open the plugins directory and create a new one name Kodi.
+* Go in your Domoticz directory, open the plugins directory and create a new one named 'Kodi' or similar.
 * Go in this new folder and run: git pull https://github.com/dnpwwo/Domoticz-Kodi-Plugin.git at the command line
 * Restart Domoticz.